-Associate Professor of Economics, Bard Center for Environmental Policy
+Associate Professor of Economics and Econometrics, Bard Center for Environmental Policy

 Academic Program Affiliation(s): Bard Center for Environmental Policy

 Biography:B.A., University of Delhi; M.A., Delhi School of Economics; M. Phil., Jawaharlal Nehru University, New Delhi, master’s thesis on the conflicts between utilitarianism and libertarianism; Fellow, University of Texas, Austin; Ph.
 D., University of California, Berkeley (Outstanding Graduate Student Instructor Award).
 Research interests include natural resources and environmental economics, applied microeconomics, game theory, philosophy of economics, and history of economic thought.
 Worked in India on energy-economy-environment linkages and associated policy issues.
 Doctoral work focused on fishery management under certainty.
 Designed and taught a Rethinking Economics course at the University of California, Berkeley.
 Author, working papers of climate change policy impacts at Redefining Progress, San Francisco, and a companion volume to Jeffrey Perloff’s Microeconomics; article in the Journal of Environmental Economics and Management.
 Presented research talks at academic institutions (Binghamton University, University of California-Santa Barbara), research institutes (Institute of Ecosystem Studies, Millbrook, Tata Energy Research Institute, India), policy forums (OECD workshop, Oaxaca, Mexico), and numerous professional society meetings.